Colleen Reuland, MS – Director

 Ms. Skoog is the Program Administrator for OPIP.
 She has been a member of the OPIP team since July of 2010 with primary responsibilities of management and coordination of the OPIP office, human resources, project management needs and implementation of all financial and administrative activities for OPIP, especially the management of University, Research (grants), Foundation, and Contracted/Sale of Service accounts.

-Stephanie Stover, MPH – Program Manager
+Stephanie Stover, MPH – Program and Research Associate

 Phone: (503) 494-7468

 Ms. Stover is the Program Manager for OPIP who provides day-to-day support for program administration, finance, project management, research tasks, and program planning.
 Ms. Stover has experience working with young children and families who interact with health and human services, and she also has experience in health policy and advocacy for youth.
 Ms. Stover has a Masters of Public Health focused on health services for Maternal and Child Health.